 - 1. Initially, the employer at the workstation will interview you.
 It is up to you to arrange and be prepared for the interview. - 2.
 The employer has the right to establish the dress and grooming code. - 3.
-Any new employee starts at the bottom of the ladder and when that employee shows growth, they are often moved up.
+Any new employee always starts at the bottom of the ladder and when that employee shows growth he/she is usually moved up.
 Have patience. - 4.
+Off Campus Education has priority over a part-time job. - 5.
+Only 2 work experience placements will be arranged for you during the semester.
+Failure at both will result in an automatic withdrawal from the program.
+(See Termination Procedures) - 6.
 You are responsible for making travel arrangements to and from your workstation.

-The Off Campus Coordinator must confirm travel approval forms are complete before work starts. - 5.
+The Off Campus Coordinator must confirm travel approval forms are complete before work starts. - 7.
 Make sure that the hours you are assigned to work do not interfere with your ability to maintain your grades as well as your school assignments.
-It is the student's responsibility to discuss any scheduling conflicts with your supervisor. - 6.
+It is the student's responsibility to discuss any scheduling conflicts with your supervisor. - 8.
 Drugs or alcohol have no place in the work world.
-If you are found in the possession of or under the influence of either, you will be automatically dismissed from the workstation and will be recommended to the principal for withdrawal from the Off Campus program. - 7.
+If you are found in the possession of or under the influence of either, you will be automatically dismissed from the workstation and will be recommended to the principal for withdrawal from the Off Campus program. - 9.
 Meets with safety standards and approved by Alberta Education.